AI4WORK-Project/sliding-work-sharing/README.md

   "decisionExplanation": {}
 }
 ```
-_Note: The actual `decisionExplanation` field will include details about decision explanation.
-Please refer to the explanation of the `decisionExplanation` here in the section [Explanation of the `decisionExplanation` Field](#explanation-of-the-decisionexplanation-field)._
+_Please Note_: The `decisionExplanation` is not shown here for the sake of brevity.
+An example is described [here](#explanation-of-the-decisionexplanation-field).

 ---